circlefin/msca-wallet-recovery/README.md

 # msca-wallet-recovery

-Official repository for interfacing with modular smart contract account (MSCA) wallets
+Official repository for interfacing with ERC-6900 modular smart contract account (MSCA) wallets

 ## Introduction

-Demonstrates how to interface with an MSCA wallet.
+Demonstrates how to interface with Circle's ERC-6900 MSCA wallets.
 Generalizes provider (i.e. Alchemy, Infura, etc.) for broadcasting user ops and uses standard SDKs for packing/unpacking data (viem + permissionless).
 IMPORTANT: assumes MSCA wallet has been deployed to blockchain (on-chain nonce > 0).
 Demonstrates the following: